Social Solidarity, Mechanical Solidarity, Collective Solidarity

 Traditional societies, Durkheim argued, are held together by mechanical solidarity, a form

 of social cohesion that is based on the similarity of the members.
-Because these societies

-are small and because everyone does much the same work, the members are all socialized in the same pattern, share the same experiences,
+and because everyone does much the same work, the members are all socialized in the same pattern, share the same experiences,

 and hold common values.